Retirement in Mexico-How Much Money Do You Need?

 Cost Of Living in Mexico

-So how much can you expect your cost of living in Mexico?
+So, how much can you expect your cost of living in Mexico?
 That’s entirely up to you!
-To give you an idea, the average household income in Mexico is $8,000 MXN a month.
-That’s about $420 USD or $620 CAD.
+To give you an idea, the average household income in Mexico is $12,000 MXN a month.
+That’s about $600 USD or about $780 CAD.
 That’s probably less than your monthly grocery bill for a 2-person household in the U.S. or Canada!

 Mexico has a lower cost of living than many other countries, especially regarding food, transportation, and healthcare.
 Fresh fruits and vegetables, as well as street food, can be purchased inexpensively.
 Public transportation is also affordable, and taxis are widely available.
 Medical and dental care in Mexico is high quality and is often less expensive than in other countries.